 2. Is this going to be just a minor upgrade or a complete overhaul?

 A redesign could be anything from a minor facelift to an entirely new site.
-Obviously the time, effort, and cost involved will vary, but first you should determine what types of changes are required for you to meet your goals with the design.
+Obviously the time, effort and cost involved will vary, but first, you should determine what types of changes are required for you to meet your goals with the design.
 If a complete redesign is done you will also want to consider to what extent the new design should resemble the old design.
 If visitors are coming back to the site, chances are you will want them to notice the new design without feeling like they’ve never been to your site before.

 3. What aspects of the current design are most effective?

 Most likely there are some things about the current design that work very well, and these may be aspects that you would like to keep or incorporate into the new design.
-It’s a good idea to make a simple list of your likes and dislikes to help with decisions on the new design.
+It’s a good idea to make a simple list of your likes and dislikes that will help with decisions on the new design.

 4. What aspects of the current design are not effective?